 The teaching of phonics is a strength of our school; we have developed a comprehensive programme of study based upon high quality teaching of letters and sounds which takes place daily across our infant department.
+Children in KS2 who also need phonics support have lesson three times a week.
 Effective teaching and learning in this vital area is essential if young children are to read and write well.
 In this section you will find a range of information about all aspects of phonics together with useful hints and suggestions as to how you can support your child at home.
 (Phase 4 is a revision programme so we have not included a leaflet.)

 Phonics (Letters and Sounds) is a focussed teaching strategy that teaches children how the alphabet works for reading and spelling.

 Letters and Sounds are taught through 6 phases.

 Phase 1 supports the development of speaking and listening.